Johannesburg, 12 May 2014

 The quarter under review

-Against a backdrop of more challenging dissolving wood pulp markets, the Specialised Cellulose business had another good quarter with strong shipment volumes generating US$82 million in EBITDA excluding special items at an EBITDA margin of 33%.
-Due to the competitive nature of the market and weak viscose staple fibre pricing, we experienced increased pressure on our prices, leading to a lower average dollar price for our dissolving wood pulp than achieved in the prior quarter.
+Against a backdrop of more challenging dissolving pulp markets, the Specialised Cellulose business had another good quarter with strong shipment volumes generating US$82 million in EBITDA excluding special items at an EBITDA margin of 33%.
+Due to the competitive nature of the market and weak viscose staple fibre pricing, we experienced increased pressure on our prices, leading to a lower average dollar price for our dissolving pulp than achieved in the prior quarter.

 The graphic paper markets in Europe and North America continue to experience demand declines for most major grades, and sales prices remained under pressure in both markets.
 These market dynamics were anticipated and we responded by implementing a number of cost cutting initiatives across the group.
 This, combined with the seasonally stronger second quarter, delivered an improved operating performance in both businesses.

 The Southern African paper business continued the trend of improving performance, with increased sales prices offsetting cost pressures.

 As a result of the improved operational performance, lower capital expenditure post the completion of the three major conversion projects and stringent working capital management, net cash generated for the quarter was US$132 million compared to net cash utilisation of US$99 million in the equivalent quarter last year.
 Capital expenditure in the quarter declined to US$62 million compared to US$179 million a year ago, reflecting the completion of the expenditure on the dissolving pulp projects.

 Net debt of US$2,248 million declined by US$132 million from the prior quarter, as a result of the cash generated from operations and the lower working capital.

 Finance costs of US$48 million were in line with the restated equivalent quarter last year.